 I was able to try Panda Express for the first time last summer.
 Although I felt it wasn’t great Chinese food, it was good.
 One thing that I tried was the Chow Mein.
 The Chow Mein had a good flavor to it and went well as a side dish.
 This recipe is for Panda Express Chow Mein.
 This Chow Mein consists of noodles mixed with sauce, onions, cabbage, and celery.
 What I really like about this recipe is that there is a good chance you may have several of the ingredients on hand.
 Even if you don’t, this recipe is very inexpensive and should not cost a lot to prepare.
 There is a variety of different noodles you can use for this recipe—chow Mein noodles, thin spaghetti, or even ramen noodles.
 This recipe makes a great side dish to go with any Chinese meal.
 Enjoy.
 Adapted from Favorite Family Recipes.

 (Makes 4 Servings)

 Panda Express Chow Mein Recipe

-Step 3: Toss the chow Mein noodles and the soy sauce mixture along with the vegetables over medium-high heat for about 2 minutes until the noodles are heated through.
+- Toss the Chow Mein noodles and the soy sauce mixture along with the vegetables over medium-high heat for about 2 minutes until the noodles are heated through.